Hearing loss is often associated with old age, but it happens to children as well.

 How Does Hearing Development Work?

-Being able to hear your surroundings and other people as a child is important for your child’s development.
+Being able to hear what’s happening around them, including other people, is important for your child’s development.

 Children need to hear others speak in order to learn to speak themselves.